redFrik/udk13-Remote_control/udk150528/README.md

 note the baudrate should be set to 9600 in the lower right corner.

-now try this with an input...
+now try the following with a wire acting as an input. when it is connected to ground the program will write an 'A' to the serial port, when disconnected from ground (gnd) it will write 'B'.

 ```cpp
 //connect a wire to pin6 and then run this sketch